-The 2019 Festival will take place from Saturday 13 to Friday 19 April in venues across Leicester.
+The 2019 Festival took place from Saturday 13 to Friday 19 April in venues across Leicester.

-Most of the festival activities will take place in and around Curve Theatre, 60 Rutland Street, Leicester, LE1 1SB.
+Most of the festival activities took place in and around Curve Theatre, 60 Rutland Street, Leicester, LE1 1SB.

 - Anyone aged 16 to 25 years old can participate at the Festival.

 - We present productions selected from all the entries we see throughout the year.